 Most boats go on fixed itineraries from the mainland and back.
 There aren’t boats which are happy to take random travellers from one island to the next, and some Similan Islands are not open to the public.
 Unlike many other islands in southern Thailand, there are no locally-operated longtail or fishing boats whose captains are happy to earn a few dollars.

 Getting to Khao Lak or Phuket normally involves a flight or long bus journey.
-From Phuket airport to piers in Khao Lak there are very limited options other than private taxis or pre-arranged minivans.
+From Phuket airport to a pier in Khao Lak there are very limited options other than private taxis or pre-arranged minivans.
 In nearly all cases, your transport needs to be booked in advance.
 Anyone booked to depart by boat from Khao Lak in the morning needs to stay in a Khao Lak hotel the night before departure.